JamesGit1/Team1Coursework/Sprint 1/README.md

 ---

-## Day [X] - Scrum Meeting summary
+## Day 1 - Scrum Meeting summary
-The Scrum Master for this meeting was **Mike Crabb**
+The Scrum Master for this meeting was Joshua Bradley

 ### Members Present:
-Mike, Rachel, information
+Josh, James S, James R, Luke, Harry, Jesse, Alan

 ### Members Not Present:
-Naughty Student 1, Naughty Student 2

 ### Apologies:
-Ill Student 1.

 ### Summary of Conversation:
-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+We went through SCRUM requirements for the coursework (such as the video recording) Then we talked about our plans for the day in a stand-up setting, going around the group and giving time for each person to speak
+We updated the 'To do / In Progress / Completed' project in the GitHub repository We then acknowledged any potential blockages

 ---